hydrology-tep/documentation/source/quick-start-manual/qsm9.rst

 	:width: 80%
 	:figclass: img-container-border

-2. The Store upload-screen of Figure 10 appears.
+2. The Store upload-screen of Figure 5 appears.
 Here you define:

 	-	**Target Repository:** The repository you wish to store your (in-situ) data.
-This is by default your own username repository you created in Section 1.1.2.
+This is by default your own username.
 Leave it as default for this exercise.
 	-	**Target path:** Choose a path (a folder) in your repository where you would like to store your (in-situ) data.
 By default this is /results, an automatically created folder.
 Leave it as default for this exercise.
 Change this target path only if you have multiple folders in your storage.
 	-	**Drop files:** Drag and drop, or click and browse for your (in-situ) data to be uploaded.
 Any file extension (.csv, .mat, .xlsx, .png etc.) is possible.
 For this exercise the WQ GeoTiff is selected that contains data about the TSS in the Yen Binh reservoir.